Edgio

 All characters, including spaces, defined before or after the colon will be treated as a part of the specified header name or value, respectively.

-Response: The results of the above reCAPTCHA determines what happens next.
+The results of the reCAPTCHA determines what happens next.

 • Acceptable: If the client’s reCAPTCHA score is acceptable, then our CDN serves the requested content.
 Additionally, a cookie will be added to the user’s session.
 This cookie instructs our CDN to serve content to the user without performing an additional reCAPTCHA assessment.
 Once the cookie expires, new requests for content protected by Bot Manager will require the client’s interactions with your site to be reassessed.